 The BabyJogger City Tour 2 falls between the Mountain Buggy and the Yoyo in terms of sturdiness although I wouldn’t recommend you hang things from the handlebar as it would probably still tip over.

-The depth of the seat is a little shallow however you can almost recline it fully flat.
+The depth of the seat is a little shallow but you can almost recline it fully flat.
 There is even a built-in footrest which I love however, the canopy is pretty small and according to my older son, the straps aren’t very comfortable (although my other child never had a problem with this).

 Pros: